Skip to main content

 Quality

 No generic boilerplate, no template processes, no vague instructions.
-Concrete output formats, specific constraints, real substance.
+Concrete output formats, specific constraints, substance over filler.

 96